 Young Parent Support Groups (evenings from 6-8pm; meal provided)

 Counseling Services (offered during the school year; outside referral made as needed)

-BREAKING FREE is a community-based organization in Aurora focused on building strong family foundations.
+Community-based organization in Aurora focused on building strong family foundations.

 Community-based organization which assists local residents develop supports and skills.